informedcitizenry/6502.Net/README.md

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.

 `Too many argumnets for directive` - More arguments were provided to the directive than expected.

+`Unable to find binary file` - A directive was given to include a binary file, but the binary file was not found, either due to filesystem error or file not found.

+`Unable to open source file` - A source file could not be opened, either due to filesystem error or file not found.

 `Unknown instruction or incorrect parameters for instruction` - An directive or instruction was encountered that was unknown, or the operand provided is incorrect.